Irish Red and White Setter Breed Summary

 |Males and Females 56cm - 66cm

 |Males and Females 22.5kg - 32kg

 |Coat is Medium Length and Wavy

 |Common health issues

 |Parti-colored Setter, Red and White Irish Setter, Irish R&W Setter, IRWS

-These beautiful doggies are well-known for their fun-loving, puppy-like ways.
+These beautiful dogs are well-known for their fun-loving, puppy-like ways.
 Much to their ancestry, they love trying and doing new things with their 'hoomans', such as travelling and helping out with any work that needs to be done.
 They are fantastic companion dogs and are very loving towards their families.
 Irish Red and White Setters are extremely energetic and athletic, which makes them great in agility categories of dog competitions.
 Just watch out for their prey drives, as once they are trained up, they are likely to chase a variety of small mammals and birds.
-This does mean that they need a lot of exercise, about an hour a day, which isn't suited to everyone's lifestyles, so you will need to make sure you have the time to commit.
-These doggies are also prone to developing separation anxiety, so you will need to be around most of the day to ensure you have a happy doggy.
+This does mean that they need a lot of exercise, about an hour a day, which isn't suited to everyone's lifestyle, so you will need to make sure you have the time to commit.
+These dogs are also prone to developing separation anxiety, so you will need to be around most of the day to ensure you have a happy dog.

-These beautiful red and white doggies come from, yeah you guessed it, Ireland!
+These beautiful red and white dogs come from, yeah you guessed it, Ireland!
 They appear to have been developed around the 18th century and are possibly the descendants of English Setters, Spaniels or Pointers and were used as gundogs.
 They are now classed as a separate breed to their cousins the Irish Setters but essentially have the same beginning!
 Unfortunately for these guys, they didn't prove as popular as the other members of their family and very nearly became extinct.
-After WW1, a man named Noble Huston tried to bring the breed back from exintctions but his attempts proved unsuccessful and the number of these doggies remained very low.
+After WW1, a man named Noble Huston tried to bring the breed back from extinction but his attempts proved unsuccessful and the number of these dogs remained very low.
 However, in 1981 a society was formed around the breed and they have since started to grow in numbers and still rise to this day!